 Social events: Friendlies, blitz, rapidplay, lectures, coaching, simuls

 The club has been on a successful run in recent times.
-We won the national team championships known as 4NCL (4 nations chess league) when it was online in 2020 (reference in the The Guardian.)
-In the 2021/22 season, we entered into five competitions and won all of them.
-We are most proud to have won the Alexander Cup, the Surrey open teams championship for the first time since 1975/76, being the fifth time in our history.
+We won the national team championships known as 4NCL (4 Nations Chess League) when it was online in 2020 (reference in the the Guardian.)
+In the 2021/22 season, we entered five competitions and won all of them.
+We are most proud to have won the Alexander Cup, the Surrey open team championship, for the first time since 1975/76.
 Also in the knockout format, we won the Lauder Trophy, the Surrey competition with the teams constrained to a maximum total rating.
-In the leagues, we dominated Surrey League Division 2, winning the Beaumont Cup.
-We also won Division 2 of the Thames Valley League with two matches to spare.
-We were fortunate to win Division 4 of the Surrey League by a margin of half a game point and gain the Centenary Trophy.
+In the leagues, we dominated Surrey League division 2, winning the Beaumont Cup.
+We also won division 2 of the Thames Valley League with two matches to spare.
+We were fortunate to win division 4 of the Surrey League by a margin of half a game point and gain the Centenary Trophy.

 Visiting the club

 We always welcome new players.
 On some Mondays, if the Kingston team is playing an away match, there may be depleted numbers at the club, but we always try to make sure someone is there to greet newcomers.
 Come along, say hello, and if you think it’s for you give your details to one of the officials, who will add you to the club What’s App group and mailing lists.
 We will assess your strength and soon get you playing matches if that is what you want to do.
 Or if you just want to play social chess and take part in general club activities, that’s fine too.
 We try to cater for players of all strengths and ambitions, regardless of whether or not you know your Sicilian from your Sokolsky.